-Recipients of Johnson & Johnson (JNJ) hip implants recalled by the company will start going to trial later this year to help determine liability and damages in more than 6,000 lawsuits, lawyers said today.
+Recipients of Johnson & Johnson (JNJ:US) hip implants recalled by the company will start going to trial later this year to help determine liability and damages in more than 6,000 lawsuits, lawyers said today.

 J&J’s DePuy unit recalled its 93,000 ASR hips worldwide in 2010, including 37,000 in the U.S., saying more than 12 percent of the devices failed within five years.
 Lawsuits in federal and state courts describe patients in pain and immobilized by joint dislocations, infections and bone fractures.

 Lawyers for patients and J&J, the world’s second-largest health-care company, met with a judge overseeing the so-called multi-district litigation in 4,200 federal lawsuits.
 Another 2,000 are in state courts.
 Both sides are negotiating a way to choose suitable plaintiffs to help resolve whether J&J bears blame and how much each case could be worth, lawyers said.

 “The parties are in agreement that we would like to have a bellwether trial,” J&J attorney Robert Tucker told U.S. District Judge David Katz at a hearing in federal court in West Palm Beach, Florida.